How do I understand television?

 “I never found any trace of an independent or liberal media anywhere inside the television industry.”

 To help foreground my unique approach to understanding television, all my videos are made in the comfort and privacy of my own home while watching a 15” TV screen.
 Most every day, when I am not outdoors planting trees, I simultaneously watch four major U.S. 24hour news channels: CNN, FOX News, MSNBC, and CNBC.
+Up and down, back and forth, whenever I’m at my desk.

 I also typically watch a range of live TV events: daily news & talk shows, elections, celebrations, sports, etc., for these are where we typically find informational media production on display in its primary forms.
 I also collect a wide variety of historical examples of media making.
 These range from individual artistic expressions to exemplars of common media memory.
 Daily, to augment these limited informational media sources, I also learn elsewhere: CSPAN, PBS, NPR, NYT, WSJ, WaPo, IBD, The Guardian, The Globe and Mail, among others.
 I also read philosophy, often Thoreau, in bed.
 This sketches my daily media bubble.